 I’d love to chat with you further about how we drive employee engagement.
-Also, I’d love to show you a quick demo of WellOnMyWay!
+Also, I’d love to talk to your more about our integrated health solution!
 It’s a real game-changer that will help you see better usage of cost-effective care, workforce health, and employee satisfaction.

 Amanda Evans develops and implements data-driven, digital marketing and market development strategies at SentryHealth.
 In her role, she leads patient and member engagement strategies.
 Her efforts increase usage and adoption of programs and services to improve quality of life and better control rising health care costs.

 You may also be interested in our podcast Building a Strong Company Culture through Engagement.